 Collaborative Engagement With FAIRR

 In recent years, Newton has supported FAIRR’s sustainable protein engagement, which focuses on encouraging food retailers and manufacturers to use protein diversification to help towards mitigating climate risks, and to meet evolving consumer demand preferences.
 FAIRR observes that the Covid-19 outbreak and ensuing pandemic have highlighted the fragility of animal supply chains, as well as the risks these pose to human health.
 This engagement now focuses on 25 global companies and encourages these businesses to set time-bound commitments in order to support the transition to diets containing fewer, higher-quality animal proteins, and more plant-based and alternative proteins.
-Positively, this year, 23 of the 25 companies provided some form of response, and all companies in the engagement acknowledged protein diversification as a material business issue.
+Positively, as of 2021, 23 of the 25 companies provided some form of response, and all companies in the engagement acknowledged protein diversification as a material business issue.

-As part of this engagement, we have supported letters to eight investee companies, participated in FAIRR coordinated collective discussions with businesses as equity and debt holders, and engaged directly with a number of large companies on this topic.
+As part of this engagement, we have supported letters to eight investee companies, participated in FAIRR coordinated collective discussions with businesses as both equity and debt holders, and engaged directly with a number of large companies on this topic.
 We have been pleased to see four companies in the engagement set board-level, public commitments around portfolio transformation, and receive recognition as strong performers by FAIRR.
-In addition, 14 of the 15 food retailers in FAIRR’s engagement have launched plant-based private-label products in 2021, and all manufacturers assessed have expanded their alternative protein product portfolio in the last 12 months.
+In addition, 14 of the 15 food retailers in FAIRR’s engagement launched plant-based private-label products in 2021, and all manufacturers assessed had expanded their alternative protein product portfolio.

 The role of protein diversification as a climate-mitigation tool and/or driver of growth has become a key agenda item in corporate board-level discussions.
 All 25 companies in the engagement now recognize protein diversification as a material issue for their business… This is in stark contrast to five years ago, when none of the companies in the engagement recognized the need for a protein transition.FAIRR: Progress update – summary of findings6